 AmeriCorps programs provide opportunities for Americans to make an intensive commitment to service.
 The AmeriCorps network of local, state, and national service programs engage more than 80,000 Americans in projects around the nation each year.

-AmeriCorps State and National is the broadest network of AmeriCorps programs.
+The AmeriCorps Network (State and National) is the broadest network of AmeriCorps programs.
 These groups recruit, train, and place AmeriCorps members to meet critical community needs in education, public safety, health, and the environment.

 AmeriCorps VISTA (Volunteers in Service to America) provides full-time members to nonprofit, faith-based, and other community organizations, and public agencies to create and expand programs that bring low-income individuals and communities out of poverty.

 AmeriCorps NCCC (National Civilian Community Corps) is a full-time, team-based, residential program for men and women ages 18–24.
 Members live on one of five campuses, located in Denver, CO; Sacramento, CA; Perry Point, MD; Vicksburg, MS; and Vinton, IA.